- Completion of 30 credits of coursework is required to complete the degree program.

 *Course must be completed before final semester

-**The Comprehensive Neuroscience Capstone Project must be submitted no later than 4 weeks prior to completion of the final semester to graduate.
+**Drafts of all 6 chapters of the The Comprehensive Neuroscience Capstone Project must be submitted before the semester the student intends to graduate.

 Students who have successfully completed the graduate Certificate in Biomedical Neuroscience program will be able to transfer credits for all courses they completed in that program with a B or better to the UF Biomedical Neuroscience MSc program.
 Course credits from other UF online certificate programs will be considered for transfer on a case-by-case basis.
 The decision to allow transfer of course credit from these programs will primarily depend on whether the course is clearly relevant to neuroscience.